krobelus/rate-experiments/README.md

 Those clauses remain satisfied indefinitely for the rest of the search, because the shared UP-model is a subset of any model.

-In `MiniSat`, *locked* clauses are reasons for some literal in the trail.
-The function `Solver::removeSatisfied` also deletes locked clauses, however, the induced assignments are not undone.
+In `MiniSat`, *locked* clauses are reason clauses, the reason for having propagated some literal in the trail.
+The function `Solver::removeSatisfied` also deletes locked clauses, however, the literals assigned because of a locked clause are not unassigned here.
 This suggests that a locked clause is implicitly kept in the formula, even though it is deleted.
-State-of-the-art DRAT checkers ignore deletions of unit clauses, which means they do not undo any assignments when deleting clauses, matching the solvers' behavior.
+State-of-the-art DRAT checkers ignore deletions of unit clauses, which means they do not unassign any literal when deleting clauses, matching the solvers' behavior.

-We suggest two possible changes to make `DRUPMiniSat` produce proofs that do not require this workaround of ignoring unit deletions when checking.
+We propose two possible changes to make `DRUPMiniSat` produce proofs that do not require this workaround of ignoring unit deletions when checking.

 1. Do not remove locked clauses during simplification.